 - product requirements and characteristics.

-The architect provides the client with a Software Architecture Document (SAD), the designer provides UI/UX prototypes.
+The Architect provides the client with a Software Architecture Document, and a UI/UX designer provides software mock-ups and prototypes.

 A clear plan containing all the necessary requirements for the product is laid out